 Audition for the YMT Musician Pool

 The YMT Musician Pool is a collection of musicians who have successfully auditioned having performed at the required standard.
-YMT then invite musicians from the pool to work on our projects across the country.
+As band requirements become known, YMT will invite musicians from the pool to work on various projects across the country.
+There will be a shortlisting of musicians on 30/11/2018, 31/01/2019 and 29/3/2019, so get your audition video to us soon!

 Joining a YMT Company